CogniQ/CogniQ/README.md

 make deps
 source .venv/bin/activate

-# Copy the example .envrc file to .envrc
+# Copy the example .env file to .env
 cp .env.example .env

-# Edit the .envrc file to add your API keys
+# Edit the .env file to add your API keys
 echo "edit .env to add your API keys"